100 Notable alumni of

 -

-Nripendra Misra is an Indian bureaucrat and civil servant.
-An Indian Administrative Service (IAS) officer of the 1967 batch from the Uttar Pradesh cadre, he served as the Principal Secretary to the Prime Minister of India, Narendra Modi from 2014 to 2019.
-He earlier served as the chairperson of the Telecom Regulatory Authority of India, as the Telecom Secretary of India and the Fertilizers Secretary of India.
+Nripendra Misra is a retired Indian Administrative Service officer (IAS) of the 1967 batch from the Uttar Pradesh cadre, who served as the Principal Secretary to the Prime Minister of India, Narendra Modi from 2014 to 2019.
+He previously served as the chairperson of the Telecom Regulatory Authority of India, Telecom Secretary of India and the Fertilizers Secretary of India.
 He was awarded India's third highest civilian award the Padma Bhushan in 2021.
-His son Saket Misra is a nominated Member of Legislative Council in Government of Uttar Pradesh since April 2023.

 -